Online Allocation and Pricing: Constant Regret via Bellman Inequalities: Preliminaries and Overview

 \subsection{Problem Settings and Results}

 We illustrate our framework by developing low-regret algorithms for the following problems:

 \paragraph{Online Stochastic Knapsack.} This serves as a baseline for our other problems.
 The controller has an initial resource budget $B$, and items arrive sequentially over $T$ periods.
 Each item has a random {type} $j$ which corresponds to a \emph{known} resource requirement (or `weight') $w_j$ and a \emph{random} reward $R_j$.
-In period $t=T,T-1,\ldots,1$ (where $t$ denotes the \emph{periods to go}), we assume the arriving type is drawn drawn from a finite set $[n]$ from some known distribution $\vp[t]=(p_1[t],\ldots,p_n[t])$ is known.
+In period $t=T,T-1,\ldots,1$ (where $t$ denotes the \emph{time-to-go}), we assume the arriving type is drawn from a finite set $[n]$ from some known distribution $\vp=(p_1,\ldots,p_n)$.
 At the start of each period, the controller observes the type of the arriving item, and must decide to accept or reject the item.
-The expected reward from selecting a type-$j$ item is $\E[R_j]$ so that maximizing the expected collected rewards is equivalent (in terms of optimal actions) to a setting where type-$j$ items bring a deterministic reward $r_j=\E[R_j]$.
+The expected reward from selecting a type-$j$ item is $r_j = \E[R_j]$.

-\paragraph{Online Probing.} The controller -- who knows the type of an arriving request, but not the realization of the reward $R_j$ -- now has the option to probe each request to observe the realization, and then accept/reject the item based on the revealed reward.
-The controller can also choose to accept the item without probing; in this case, the decision must be based on the distribution of $R_j$ only.
-In addition to the resource budget $B$, the controller has an additional a probing budget $B_p$ that limits the number of arrivals the controller can probe.
-This introduces a trade-off between using the resource and probing budgets.
-We assume in this setting that $R_j$ has finite support $\crl{r_{jk}}_{k\in[m]}$ of size $m$, and define $q_{jk}\defeq\Pr[R_j=r_{jk}]$ for $k\in[m]$.
+\paragraph{Online Probing.} As before an arriving type $j$ has known expected reward $r_j$, but unknown realized reward $R_j$ -- now the controller has the additional option of probing each request to observe the realization, and then accept/reject the item based on the revealed reward; the controller can also choose to accept the item without probing.
+In addition to the resource budget $B$, the controller has an additional probing budget $B_p$ that limits the number of arrivals that can be probed.
+This introduces a trade-off between depleting the resource budget $B$ and probing budget $B_p$.
+We assume here that $R_j$ has finite support $\crl{r_{jk}}_{k\in[m]}$ of size $m$, and define $q_{jk}\defeq\Pr[R_j=r_{jk}]$ for $k\in[m]$.
+Note this reduces to \oknap when either $\Bp\geq \T$ or $\Bp=0$.

-\paragraph{Dynamic Pricing.} The controller now has an inventory of $B$ identical copies of a product, and the arrival in each period $t$ corresponds to a customer who wants a single unit, and has a valuation $V_t$ drawn from some known distribution $F$.
-In period $t=T,T-1,\ldots,1$, if there is inventory left, the controller first selects a price $\f$ from a finite set of prices $\crl{\f_1,\ldots,\f_m}$.
-The arriving customer then purchases iff $V_t> \f$ (resulting in a reward of $\f$), else leaves without purchasing.
+\paragraph{Dynamic Pricing.} The controller has an initial inventory $B\in\N^d$ for $d$ different resources.
+There are $n$ types of customers, where a customer of type $j$ requests a specific subset $A_j\in\crl{0,1}^d$ of resources, and has private valuation $R^t\sim F_j$.
+In each period $t$, the controller observes the customer type $j\in [n]$, and if sufficient resources are available, posts a price (fare) $\f$ from a finite set $\crl{\f_{j1},\ldots,\f_{jm}}$; the customer then purchases iff $R^t>\f$.
+The vectors $A_j$ and valuation functions $(F_j:j\in [n])$ are known, but otherwise arbitrary.
+More generally, our technique handles probabilistic customer-choice models, where a customer, when presented with a price menu over bundles, picks a random bundle via some known distribution (which may depend on the menu).